xmtp/libxmtp/bindings_swift/README.md

 - check out `xmtp-rust-repo` and update it with the contents of the zip file
 - push new commit to the `xmtp-rust-swift` repo and tag it with the same tag

+NOTES: To allow the workflow to push to another repo the setup follows [this guide](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow#authenticating-with-a-github-app).
+It uses [this app installed on the org](https://github.com/organizations/xmtp/settings/apps/libxmtp-release).
+The relevant secrets are stored only [in this repo](https://github.com/xmtp/libxmtp/settings/secrets/actions).
+If additional repos are added to this workflow they MUST be added to [this installation](https://github.com/organizations/xmtp/settings/installations/39118494) of the app.

 ### Steps for xmtp-ios SDK integration